eg7777/reddit_data/README.md

 1. Set Up Reddit API Credentials

 To get started, create a Reddit application if you don't already have one.
-Visit Reddit App Preferences to create the app and take note of your credentials.
+Visit [Reddit App Preferences](https://www.reddit.com/prefs/apps) to create app.
+Take note of your credentials.

 2. Configure config.json